Skip to content

 You may also verbally submit your petition at a relevant meeting of the Council or its committees.
 Meetings take place on a regular basis and dates and times are published on the Council’s website.
 Where this happens, regardless of the number of signatures, the text of the petition is read out at the meeting following which, without any debate on the issues, the Committee asks the relevant officer to prepare a formal written response to the petition.

-If you would like to present your petition to a Council meeting or would like your Councillor or someone else to present it on your behalf, please contact Democratic Support on 0116 4546350 at least 10 working days before the meeting and they will talk you through the process.
+If you would like to present your petition to a Council meeting or would like your Councillor or someone else to present it on your behalf, please contact Governance Services on 0116 4546350 at least 10 working days before the meeting and they will talk you through the process.

 The above actions will be taken for all petitions but where the petition falls into a higher threshold of signatures the following will apply.